Quantum entanglement between partons in a strongly coupled quantum field theory: Light-front wave function representation

 Integrating out the transverse momentum gives the normalized PDF $\hat f_i(x)$.
 On the other hand, the lack of unit normalization in the TMD $f_N(x, k_\perp)$ also stems from overcounting identical particles.
 For example, in the $|NN\bar N\rangle$ sector, both nucleons contribute to $f_N$.
 To avoid this, we introduce the one-parton TMD (1PTMD):

 which counts only one nucleon per Fock sector and is guaranteed to be normalized.
 The corresponding one-parton PDF (1PPDF) is $\bar f_N(x) = \int \frac{\dd^2k_\perp}{(2\pi)^3} \bar f_N(x, k_\perp)$.

 In the quenched approximation, the valence, normalized, and one-parton PDFs all coincide with $f^{\text{Que}}_N(x)$.
 Fig.~\ref{fig:PDFs} compares these distributions in both quenched and unquenched calculations.
 At moderate coupling $\alpha = 1.0$, the differences are negligible; at strong coupling $\alpha = 2.0$, deviations become visible, reflecting the contribution of sea partons.
+As we will show later in Sec.~\ref{sec:entanglement_in_unquenched_theory} that the Shannon entropy of $\hat f(x, k_\perp)$ and $\bar f(x, k_\perp)$ are different from the parton entanglement entropy.